 A free monthly service at which filmmakers present their demos and rough cuts to the Kartemquin community in return for constructive critique.
-The “KTQ Labs: Feedback Screening” program has helped improve over 100 projects in the past decade, including some of the best Midwest-made documentaries in recent years, such as Notable titles that have been through our process include Making a Murderer; Quest; Louder Than a Bomb; What’s the Matter With Kansas?; The Prison in 12 Landscapes; Shot in the Dark; Scrappers; ¡Las Sandinistas!; Andrew Bird: Fever Year; and The Blood is at the Doorstep.
+The “KTQ Labs: Feedback Screening” program has helped improve over 100 projects in the past decade, including some of the best Midwest-made documentaries in recent years.
+Notable titles that have been through our process include Making a Murderer; Quest; Louder Than a Bomb; What’s the Matter With Kansas?; The Prison in 12 Landscapes; Shot in the Dark; Scrappers; ¡Las Sandinistas!; Andrew Bird: Fever Year; and The Blood is at the Doorstep.

 Educational workshops with our staff and award-winning producers form the core of our acclaimed internship.
 Interns are recognized as essential members of our team and are quickly immersed in all aspects of the organization.
 Their experience closely follows the progress of the films under construction, making each internship term unique and exposing students to sample a range of activities including, but not limited to, fundraising, production, distribution and marketing.